 At the Meeting, the shareholders will be called upon, as recommended by the Board, to appoint Ernst & Young LLP ("E&Y") to hold office until the close of the next annual meeting of shareholders.
+E&Y's ultimate responsibility is to the Board through the Audit Committee.
+E&Y reports directly to the Audit Committee.

-E&Y reports directly to the Audit Committee and has been MCAN's external auditor since November 1991.
+E&Y has been MCAN's external auditor since November 1991.
 In addition to performing the audit of the Corporation's consolidated financial statements, E&Y provided other services to the Corporation and its subsidiaries.
 The Corporation performs an annual assessment of E&Y and, at least every five years, a comprehensive review of E&Y.